Salesforce data migration is a challenging project for most operations leaders.

 Nektar’s unified activity capture solution assures this CRM completeness with best-in class accuracy.

 With this automatic mining of on-ground activity data and historical backmining of data, revenue leaders can have a clear visibility into what is happening with every account and every opportunity in their CRM.
-And with all the activity data unified and under one roof, reports and details can be pulled out at the time of need from a single place.
+With all the activity data unified under one roof, reports and details can be pulled out at the time of need from a single place.

 So, if you’re also migrating from your current CRM to Salesforce and worried about losing activity data, we are here to help.
 In addition, you get the following table stake benefits: